Colebuildanddevelop/Mod2-project/README.md

 To do:

--destroy posts when you destroy user

--hash passwords

--errors for wrong log in

 ---------------------
+- password security?

--make urls more friendly?
+- make urls more friendly?

--users can delete their comments?
+- users can delete their comments?

--confirm deleting an account?
+- confirm deleting an account?

+-

 ---------------------